Finance[Link]

 Overview[Link]

 This view will give you a detailed look at the invoices that have been issued as well as all payments that have been received.
 There is no equivalent for this transaction in the EPP interface.
-This information is available from September 2001 onwards.
+This information is available for the last two years.

 Finance overview[Link]